 1. Start the app and allow access to the microphone when prompted (needed for live sound processing)

-2. Tap on “Spectrogram” or “Frequency Analysis” to navigate to a live input screen.
+2. Tap on “Spectrogram” or “Frequency analysis” to navigate to a live input screen.

 3. Play some music (or sing?) and see what happens.